-Beyond the essential objective of training physicians who are scholars of human biology, the School of Medicine strives to graduate physicians who manifest in their personal and professional lives an appreciation of humanistic medicine.
+Beyond the important objective of training physicians who are scholars of human biology, the School of Medicine strives to graduate physicians who manifest in their personal and professional lives a special appreciation for what may be called humanistic medicine.

 The Medical Scholar Program at Saint Louis University is an exclusive opportunity for first-time freshmen who plan to attend medical school.
 Certain programs in the College of Arts and Sciences, Doisy College of Health Sciences, Parks College of Engineering and the College of Public Health and Social Justice are approved for Medical Scholars.